How to Macrame: 7 Must-Know Knots

 Using only two cord, let's say one pink and one blue, you are going to take the pink cord, which started on the left side, over the blue cord and make a loop.
 You will then pull the pink cord through the loop and tighten it.
 From there, you will take the blue cord and hold it tightly in place.
 Then, you will take the pink cord and loop it around the blue cord, pulling the pink cord through the loop you just made.
 You then push the knot upwards to tighten it, and then continue to repeat.

 Want more information on this handy knot?
-Check out Free Macrame Patterns, a fantastic resource for everything macrame
+Check out Free Macrame Patterns, a fantastic resource for everything macrame!

-Half Hitch
+Projects Using the Half Hitch Knot

 Double Half Hitch Knot